-All channels (and the module ground) are isolated from instrument internal circuitry and the serial cable, battery etc. If only one channel is connected, then there is no need to consider the effects of common mode voltage or AC noise.
+All channels are isolated from OM3001 internal circuitry and the serial cable, battery etc. If only one channel is connected, then there is no need to consider the effects of common mode voltage or AC noise.

 However, the channels are not isolated from each other.
-Each channel has differential inputs (ie. they measure the voltage between +ve to -ve), which allows non-isolated voltage sources to be measured provided:
+Each channel has differential inputs (i.e. they measure the voltage between +ve to -ve), which allows non-isolated thermocouples to be used provided that they are not connected to electrical conductors of potentials greater than 10VDC relative to each other.
+Connecting non-isolated thermocouples to electrical conductors of different potentials introduces an error called "common mode error".